-On January 13, 2005, the San Francisco Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [name of appellant].
-On February 22, 2005, we received the agency's complete administrative report.
+On June 17, 2005, the San Francisco Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [name of appellant].
+On July 29, 2005, we received the agency's complete administrative report.
 The appellant's position is classified as Program Analyst, GS-343-9, but she believes it should be graded at the GS-11 level.
-She works in the [appellant's organization/location], Veterans Health Administration, Department of Veterans Affairs (DVA).
-We have accepted and decided this appeal under section 5112 of title 5, United States Code (U.S.C.).
+She works in the [name of appellant's organization/location], Department of VA.
+We have accepted and decided this appeal under section 5112(b) of title 5, United States Code (U.S.C.).

 This decision is based on a thorough review of all information submitted by the appellant and her agency.
-In addition, to help decide the appeal we conducted separate telephone interviews with the appellant, her most recent acting supervisor, two of her former acting supervisors, her former permanent supervisor who retired in 2003, the Chief Financial Officer, and the DSS Site Manager with the [name of installation] Healthcare System.
+In addition, to help decide the appeal we conducted separate telephone interviews with the appellant, her supervisor, and the Decision Support System Site Manager.